balakarthikeyan/notes/questions/angular-notes.md

 - `Security Updates:` Patches for known vulnerabilities and improved security practices.
 - `Better Compatibility:` Improved support for modern web standards and third-party libraries.

-## What is shadow DOM ?
+## What is Shadow DOM ?
 Shadow DOM is a web standard that allows for encapsulation of DOM elements within a host element.
 It provides a way to create a scoped subtree of DOM elements with its own styling and behavior.
 The encapsulated elements are isolated from the rest of the document, preventing styles and structure from leaking out or being affected by the surrounding page.

 ## What is view encapsulation ?
-View encapsulation in Angular refers to how styles and templates are confined to a particular component's view.
-View encapsulation is a concept ensures that the styles and structure of a component are encapsulated and scoped to that component.
+In Angular, view encapsulation controls how CSS styles defined in a component affect the DOM.
+It ensures that component styles are scoped properly, preventing unintended leakage across the application.
+Angular offers three modes: Emulated (default), ShadowDom, and None.
 It ensures that the styles and templates defined within a component do not affect other components in the application.

 There are three types of view encapsulation in Angular: